ishitachaturvedi/ishitachaturvedi.github.io/_posts/2025-02-03-Reflections-through-grad-school.md

 So, I took the only rational step: at ASPLOS'23 and ISCA'23, I cornered every faculty member I could find and picked their brains.
 They were incredibly generous with their time, patient with my wild ideas, and straightforward in their feedback.
 They suggested exploring sparsity on GPUs (but I wanted a GPU break), edge computing (no suitable simulator at the time, and I didn't want to build one from scratch), or building accelerators (which didn’t excite me back then).

 CPUs emerged as a natural next step.
 I'd always found parallelism fascinating, and research on SMT for CPUs seemed to have grown stagnant.
 The industry was trending towards many-core systems and diversity.
-However, GhOST had clearly shown me there was still untapped performance in existing architectures.
+However, GhOST had clearly shown us there was still untapped performance in existing architectures.
 I thought: Going deep (with OoO) on a wide machine (many threads) had its benefits on te GPU, why dont we go wide (more SMT) on deep machines (OoO) on the CPU?
 But how exactly?

 That's when I hit another wall: scaling CPU threads isn’t limited by usefulness, but by area and power—OoO execution is resource-intensive.
 What if we combined OoO and InO threads in the same core, creating a truly asymmetric SMT CPU?
 The idea of mixing thread types, which run simulanesouly, sharing front-end and back-end resources, seemed genuinely exciting (and mildly terrifying).
 Now the real question emerged: how on earth do I build this?